nodesign/weioDoc/examples.md

 #### code
 In the program below the visible page content, the body, contains two  sections with **div** tag.
 By cliking on this sections you can send events to python.

 The first one send event **msgFromJStoPy** with message **1**.
-You can set background color, text and function to call when you click on the section with this command :
+You can set background color, text and function to call when you click on the section with this command:

 ``` html
 <div style="background-color:white"